navruzbek1992/BlockchainMail/README.md

 Sender win asks friend address.
 You can paste friend address but if you want to keep things comfy, just type "friendAddress".

 Enjoy chatting with friends.

+In the future, contract will be extended to handle group chats.
+So far it is 1:1 chat.